tiangolo/issue-manager/README.md

 * it was written by a user in the `users` list in the `config` (or the owner of the repo)
 * the time delay since the last comment is enough

-### Remove label
+### Remove label on comment

-You can also pass a config `remove_label` per keyword.
+You can also pass a config `remove_label_on_comment` per keyword.
 By default it's `true`.

 When someone adds a comment _after_ the label was added, then this GitHub action won't close the issue.

 On top of not closing the issue, by default, it will remove the label.
-You can disable removing the label by setting `remove_label` to `false`.
+You can disable removing the label by setting `remove_label_on_comment` to `false`.

+### Remove label on close

+After this GitHub action closes an issue it can also automatically remove the label from the issue when you pass the config `remove_label_on_close` set to `true`.

+By default it is false, and doesn't remove the label from the issue.

 ### Defaults